OleHolmNielsen/GPAW-benchmark-2020/README.md

 Step 3: Build the foss-2019b toolchain
 --------------------------------------

-EasyBuild version 4.2.0 (and newer) contains the foss-2019b toolchain which must be used to build GPAW.
+EasyBuild version 4.2.0 (and newer) contains the foss-2019b toolchain which is used to build GPAW.
 The foss toolchain contains the following modules:

 ```